guinetn/browserLocalHomepage/app/assets/books/cloud/containers_docker_dockerfile.md

     docker exec -it test ps aux

 EXPOSE <port> [<port>/<protocol>...]
-    container listen on the specified network ports at runtime.
+    container listen on the specified network ports at runtime Instructs the container to listen on network ports when running.
+The container ports are not reachable from the host by default.
     EXPOSE 80/tcp
     EXPOSE 80/udp
     docker run -p 80:80/tcp -p 80:80/udp ...

 FROM
+    Instructs Docker to pull the base image from which you are building the new image

 LABEL
     key-value pair that adds metadata to an image LABEL version="1.0"
     docker image inspect --format='' myimage

+MAINTAINER
+    Author of the build image

 SHELL ["executable", "parameters"]
     To overridde the default shell that is on: